-Ensuring all partners are aware of the local air quality issues is also important, therefore New Forest District Council makes the effort to train and update partners on local air quality by attending District, Town and Parish Council meetings and committees.
+Ensuring all partners are aware of the local air quality issues is also important, therefore New Forest District Council makes the effort to train and update partners on local air quality by attending relevant meetings and committees.
 Furthermore, Environmental Protection officer's work with other departments to ensure local air quality is discussed at the planning stages of a development or implementation of a scheme.

 Air quality is not just a local issue because airborne pollution is not contained within district boundaries.
 Therefore, New Forest District Council also works with our five neighbouring local authorities when required to address air quality issues.
-This was of great importance during our collaborative working with Southampton City Council to progress the work on the Clean Air Zone to improve local air quality within the area as directed by Government.
+This was of great importance during our collaborative working with Southampton City Council to progress the work on the Clean Air Zone to improve local air quality within the area as directed by Government, and in more recent years on a 'Burn Better' campaign to inform the public on pollutant issues concerning solid fuel burning.